Smalls1652/react-smallsonline-core/README.md

-# react-smallsonline-core-components
+# react-smallsonline-core

-This reactJS library is meant to house the reusable components I utilize for multiple web projects.
+This React component library is meant to house the reusable components I utilize for multiple web projects.